Course Details

 Course Delivery Method Face To Face

 Objectives of the Course The main goal of the class is to help students establish connections between an artwork/artform and its socio-political and historical context.
+Students will analyze how cinema functions as a political and cultural text.

 As a truly modern form of art because of its collective nature of production process, cinema allows us to reflect on a variety of aesthetic and political issues in ways no other forms of art can offer.
 Thus, the second goal of this class is to encourage students to identify the potential and prospects of cinema and critically engage with this content.